Rivals seek delay of Verizon cable deal review

-WASHINGTON (Reuters) - Sprint Nextel Corp (S.N), DirecTV DTV.O and others asked U.S. communications regulators on Tuesday to suspend their 180-day clock for reviewing proposed multi-billion dollar airwaves deals between Verizon Wireless and several cable operators.
+WASHINGTON, April 24 (Reuters) - Sprint Nextel Corp, DirecTV and others asked U.S. communications regulators on Tuesday to suspend their 180-day clock for reviewing proposed multi-billion dollar airwaves deals between Verizon Wireless and several cable operators.

 Along with public interest groups and trade organizations, Sprint and DirecTV argued that they and smaller players, who could be seriously affected by the deals, need more time to study the deal.